ArtifactDB/SewerRat/README.md

 ```

 On success, the files in the specified directory will be registered in the index.
+If the directory contains symbolic links to metadata files, the contents of those files will be indexed as long as the link itself has one of the requested `base` names.
+If the directory contains symbolic links to other directories, these will not be recursively traversed.
-Note that SewerRat will just skip problematic files, e.g., invalid JSON, insufficient permissions.
-Any such problems are reported in the `comments` array rather than blocking the entire indexing process.
+SewerRat will skip any problematic files that cannot be indexed (e.g., invalid JSON, insufficient permissions), and the causes of any failures are reported in the `comments` array in the response.
-The verification code file can also be deleted from the directory once the registration is complete.
+Finally, the verification code file can be deleted from the directory once registration is complete.

 The deregistration process is identical if we replace the `/register/*` endpoints with `/deregister/*`.
 The only exception is when the caller requests deregistration of a directory that does not exist.
 In this case, `/deregister/start` may return a `SUCCESS` status instead of `PENDING`, after which `/deregister/finish` does not need to be called.

 On error, the request body will contain an `ERROR` status with the `reason` string property containing the reason for the failure.

-## Further comments

-Any symbolic links inside the registered directory are ignored during indexing and by the `/list` and `/retrieve` endpoints.
-This is done as a security precaution as such links may redirect to files outside of the directory that were not intended for sharing.
-It is also forbidden to register a symbolic link referencing a directory, as the link target could change after registration without the accompanying re-authorization.
-(However, symbolic links in the `dirname` of the to-be-registered directory are still allowed.)